Yericho Christiantoko

-Yericho Christiantoko (born 14 January 1992 in Malang, East Java, Indonesia) is an Indonesian professional footballer who plays as a left back for Liga 2 club Persekat Tegal.
+Yericho Christiantoko (born 14 January 1992 in Malang, East Java, Indonesia) is an Indonesian professional footballer who plays as a left back for Liga 2 club RANS Nusantara.

 Club career

 Persijap Jepara

 He was signed for Persijap Jepara to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persekat Tegal

 In 2021, Christiantoko signed a contract with Indonesian Liga 2 club Persekat Tegal.
 He made his league debut on 27 September in a 3–1 win against Badak Lampung at the Gelora Bung Karno Madya Stadium, Jakarta.

 Persiraja Banda Aceh

 He was signed for Persiraja Banda Aceh to play in the Liga 1 in the 2021 season.
 Yericho made his league debut on 8 January 2022 in a match against PSS Sleman at the Ngurah Rai Stadium, Denpasar.